-Jake "The Snake" Roberts (real name Aurelian Smith Jr.) is a second-generation professional wrestler best known for his years with the WWE in the late eighties and early nineties when he feuded with their top tier talent, including "Stone Cold" Steve Austin, André the Giant, Randy Savage, The Undertaker, and Sid Justice.
+Jake "The Snake" Roberts (real name Aurelian Jake Smith Jr., born May 30, 1955) is a second-generation professional wrestler best known for his years with the WWE in the late eighties and early nineties when he feuded with their top tier talent, including "Stone Cold" Steve Austin, André the Giant, Randy Savage, The Undertaker, and Sid Justice.
 He is lauded for his mic work, cutting dark and cerebral promos, bringing his live pet snakes into the ring, and for inventing the dreaded DDT maneuver.

-Unfortunately, years of family troubles and drug abuse (and his resulting in-ring behavior) made him more famous for DWIs than DDTs, marking him as poison in the eyes of the big companies.
+Unfortunately, years of family troubles and drug abuse (and his resulting in-ring behavior) made him more famous for DWIs than DDTs, marking him as poison (or venom, if you will) in the eyes of the big companies.
 As a result, he has had trouble maintaining steady employment, though he has worked consistently on the road as an independent agent.

 "Stone Cold" Steve Austin, who was on the cusp of breaking out and just needed a really good catchphrase, defeated Jake to win the King of the Ring Tournament in 1996.
 In Austin's victory promo, in where the supposed born-again Christian Jake referenced John 3:16, Austin struck gold with the following: